mPulseMedia/streamEditor/doc/v1/autodesk.md

 <a name="how_it_works"></a>
 ## How It Works

-Once the page and the library are loaded, the The library locates the pre-defined player object.
+Once the page and the library are loaded, the library locates this pre-defined player object.

 ```
 window[‘e7917642de4a4f1eae0a331375e03784’]